The Permit Counter Becomes the Plan-Review Model

 - Governor of California, Governor Newsom announces launch of new AI tool to supercharge the approval of building permits and speed recovery from Los Angeles Fires, April 30, 2025.

-- Austin Development Services, Expedited Building Plan Review, reviewed June 16, 2026.
+- Austin Development Services, Expedited Building Plan Review and Codes, Resources, Tools, reviewed June 23, 2026.

 - U.S. Government Accountability Office, Artificial Intelligence: An Accountability Framework for Federal Agencies and Other Entities, June 30, 2021.

-- Related references: The Government Chatbot Becomes the Front Desk, The Data Center Becomes a Civic Machine, The AI Register Becomes Public Memory, AI Governance, and AI in Government and Public Services.
+- Related references: The Government Chatbot Becomes the Front Desk, The Data Center Becomes a Civic Machine, The AI Register Becomes Public Memory, AI Governance, AI in Government and Public Services, Human Oversight of AI Systems, AI Liability and Accountability, AI Procurement, AI System Inventory, Algorithmic Impact Assessments, AI Audit Trails, Automation Bias, Notice and Appeal, Vendor and Platform Governance, Transparency and Public Registers, AI Data Retention, and Privacy and Data.